Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool enqueues a background NLP analysis of one document (readability, entities, sentiment) and returns a job id immediately.
-It distinguishes itself from analyze_document which is synchronous.
+The description clearly states the tool enqueues a background NLP analysis (readability, entities, sentiment) on a single document and returns a job ID.
+It explicitly distinguishes from the synchronous sibling 'analyze_document' by mentioning blocking vs. non-blocking behavior.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.